EricomSoftwareLtd/Shield/Shield-Service-Changelog.md

 ### Enhancements

 - Additional License option for Tenant (Targeted Isolation)
 - New Partner in Tenant Settings (NS)
+- When printing is disabled, display a notification when a user tries to print (SHIELD-9393)

 ### Bug Fixes